centreon/centreon-documentation/en/getting-started/monitor-linux-server-with-snmp.md

 Then go to the **Monitoring \> Resource Status** menu and select **All** value for the **Resource status** filter.
-At start, the resources appears with the status **Pending**, which significate checks are not yet executed
+At start, the resources appears with the status **Pending**, which significate checks are not yet executed:

 ![image](../assets/getting-started/quick_start_linux_6.png)